 In 2000 the Aspen, Colorado-based ballet company forged a dual-city relationship with Santa Fe, New Mexico, broadening its scope and lending crucial revenue diversification.
 Under this hybrid business model, a roster of arts activities takes wing, year-round, in both cities.
 Performance, education, presentation and community outreach all join in the mix.
-Within this innovative structure, ASFB anticipates its 20th anniversary season in 2015-16.
+Within this innovative structure, ASFB approaches its 20th anniversary season in 2015-16.

 ASFB’s mission places highest priority on developing new choreography and nurturing relationships with emerging choreographers.
 The company fostered the early careers of now in-demand global dance makers like Nicolo Fonte (nine commissioned Fonte works in the ASFB repertoire), Jorma Elo (three commissioned Elo works), Edwaard Liang, Jacopo Godani, Helen Pickett, Cayetano Soto, Alejandro Cerrudo and others.
 Works by late 20th century masters – William Forsythe, Jiří Kylián, Twyla Tharp – round out the repertoire.

 “We value building relationships with choreographers who become integral to the company.
 The natural beauty of our surroundings has a profound impact on creativity and our choreographers find it inspiring to create here,” says Mossbrucker, ASFB’s artistic director.

-Based for eighteen years in the American West, ASFB now sits at the vanguard of its field, brandishing a strong national reputation.
+Based for twenty years in the American West, ASFB now sits at the vanguard of its field, brandishing a strong national reputation.
 Repeat engagements at the American Dance Festival, Harris Theater for Music and Dance, Jacob’s Pillow Dance Festival, Joyce Theater, The Kennedy Center, Saratoga Performing Arts Center, and Wolf Trap testify to the company’s popularity and ability to please audiences.
 Overseas invitations arrived and ASFB embarked on international tours to Brazil, Canada, France, Greece, Guatemala, Israel, Italy and Russia.
 Premier funders – National Endowment for the Arts, New England Foundation for the Arts / National Dance Project, Joyce Foundation, Shubert Foundation, Wolf Trap Foundation, Dance St. Louis, Jerome Robbins Foundation and Princess Grace Foundation – have supported ASFB’s growth.